Protecting your payment rights

 Option 1: Pay the payment claim

-A payment schedule only needs to be given if you don’t intend to pay the full claimed amount or don’t agree with the amount claimed.
+A payment schedule only needs to be given if you don’t agree with the amount claimed and intend to pay a different or lesser amount.

 If you don’t intend to pay the full claimed amount by the due date, you must give the claimant a payment schedule within 15 business days after you are given the payment claim or invoice – or earlier if the contract states another timeframe.